VerbekeIbe/Howest-project-1/README.md

 # Howest-project-1 - HeartBeats
 This repository contains all the code for my end of year project for the first year of Multimedia & Creative Technologies at Howest Kortrijk.
-(Conveniently named ‘Project 1’).
+(Conveniently named ‘Project One’).

 We were given the assignment to ‘hack’ a device of our choice and make it useful to someone in the IoT-Field.
 (That someone could very well be ourselves for the purpose of fun/entertainment).
 We were also required to make a fitting web application to control our device and use at least one LCD screen to display the device’s IP-address.
 The whole project would be configured and run from a Raspberry Pi.